Digital Health

 CEO and co-founder, PrecisionLife

 Steve is a serial technology entrepreneur with over 25 years’ experience developing and commercializing ground-breaking data science and informatics in the healthcare, life sciences and agri-food sectors.
 Never afraid to innovate, Steve has an established track record in building world-class companies, teams and products working at senior levels in the UK, EU and US for Fortune 500 and start-up companies.
 He is a former Global Director of Research Informatics for Astra A/B and has consulted with drug discovery and safety teams in over 20 biopharma companies.
 Steve has held CxO positions and led teams in several international businesses, supplying innovative computational biology, chemistry and semantic data integration tools.
 He was involved in Oxford Molecular’s IPO and the acquisition and integration of 11 companies.
-He is an Advisory Council member for Breast Cancer Now and UKCRC.
+Steve is Chair of the UK BioIndustry Association’s Data, AI and Genomics Advisory Committee, Co-Chair of the Metrodora Foundation’s Scientific Advisory Board, an Editorial Board member for AI in the Life Sciences and was on the Steering Committee of the UKCRC Tissue Directory & Coordination Centre.
+He advises a range of disease charities, national biobanks and research institutes on precision medicine strategy.

 Dr Veronique Bouchet